michaelakuempel/ease_fs_kg_2022/README.md

 ## Install SPARQL kernel

-<i>note: this step is only needed for Tutorials 3 and up where you query knowledge graphs</i>
-We are going to use a SPARQL kernel in our lectures (starting at Tutorial 3, Tutorials 1 and 2 can be used without it).
+We are going to use a SPARQL kernel in our lectures (<i>starting at Tutorial 3, Tutorials 1 and 2 can be used without it</i>).
 To install this, please follow these steps:

 1. In your jupyter notebook, open the terminal
 2. in the terminal, run `pip install sparqlkernel`